ooc-lang/rock/README.rst

   - 2009-11 : Most of the resolving architecture is now there, it resolve types at module scope correctly.
 Still need to implement planned implementations that weren't in j/ooc (e.g. sharing Types per module, except for generics, to group resolves)
+  - 2009-11 : Wohow, resolving spree.
+Pretty much everything resolves now, straight/member accesses/calls
+              even accross different modules, with imports and all.
+Most of the syntax is parsed, except generics, and only a few AST node types are missing.
+The code is a lot shorter and clearer than j/ooc's, I have high hopes as to the maintainability of rock.
+Plus, it's still *fast*.

 You can help!
 We can probably re-use like 50% of the source code from the j/ooc codebase, so please come on #ooc-lang to know which classes need porting.